eyzyly/cse6242-fa24-project/README.md

 3. **Docker Desktop** - Download and install from [Docker Desktop](https://www.docker.com/products/docker-desktop).
 4. **GitHub Account** - Set up a GitHub account if you don’t already have one.

+## Prerequisites (Codespaces)

+Before you begin, ensure you have the following software installed:
+1. **GitHub Account** - Github Account + Access to this Github Repo as a contributor

-## Setting Up Your Development Environment
+## Setting Up Your Development Environment (Local or Codespaces)

 1. **Fork the Project Repository**
    Fork the project repo by visiting [this link](https://github.com/eyzyly/cse6242-fa24-project).